Supporting Employees with Autism Spectrum Disorder (ASD)

 Raise Awareness and Understanding

 Begin by fostering a culture of awareness and understanding among your team.
-Training sessions to educate employees about ASD, its characteristics, and the different ways it may manifest may be useful, not only in supporting colleagues but may also extend to your customers’ experience.
+Training sessions to educate employees about autism, its characteristics, and the different ways it may manifest may be useful, not only in supporting colleagues but may also extend to your customers’ experience.
 Encourage open conversations, dispel myths, and create an environment where questions are welcomed.
-This training doesn’t have to be limited to ASD, training could cover the wider topic of neurodiversity, creating understanding and awareness of the wide range of neurodevelopmental and learning disabilities.
+This training doesn’t have to be limited to autism, training could cover the wider topic of neurodiversity, creating understanding and awareness of the wide range of neurodevelopmental and learning disabilities.

 Managers should receive specialised training on how to support their neurodivergent team members.
 Understanding how to provide constructive feedback and recognising and appreciating diverse strengths are crucial components of this training.